devttys0/idascript/README.md

 	against target files from the command line.

-	This version of idascript is based on the original idascript from Hex-Rays, but is written in Python for platform independance (disclaimer: currently only tested on Linux!).
+	This version of idascript is based on the original idascript from Hex-Rays, but is written in Python for platform independance (disclaimer: currently only tested on Linux and OSX!).

 	For more information on idascript, see the original idascript utility here: http://www.hexblog.com/?p=128